haiwera-silk-cd/magento-devdocs/_includes/install/trouble/rc_php-version.md

 *	Check the `$PATH` environment variable for multiple paths to PHP
 *	Use the `which php` command to locate the first PHP executable in your path; if it's not correct, remove it or create a symlink to the correct PHP version
 *	Use a [`phpinfo.php`]({{ page.baseurl }}/install-gde/prereq/optional.html#install-optional-phpinfo) page to collect more information
-*	Make sure you're running a supported PHP version according to our System Requirements:
+*	Make sure you're running a supported PHP version according to our 系统要求:

 	*	[Version 2.0]({{ page.baseurl }}/install-gde/system-requirements.html)
 	*	[Version 2.1]({{ site.gdeurl21 }}install-gde/system-requirements.html)